walker84837/zbase64/README.md

 ## Validation

-I added a thin function to check whether the base64 is valid only if:
+I added a short function to check whether the base64 is valid only if:

 1. The input is non-empty
 2. Its length is a multiple of 4.